AyushGupta45/plugin.video.dorabash/readme.txt

 ## Usage
 - Navigate to Videos > Video Add-ons > Dora Bash
-- Choose from Movies, Episodes, or Search
+- Choose from Movies and Search
 - Select your content and enjoy!

 ## Requirements